kaiimran/ethical-hacking-SQL-injection/README.md

 # How to use
 1. Create a MySQL database using "sqlinjection.sql" file.
 2. Refer the steps to perform SQL injection in the PDF report.
 3. Experiment with 3 types of login methods.
-Edit the <form action=".php"> tag in login.php and choose either loginweak.php, loginhash.php or loginPrepStmt.inc.php.
+Edit the </form action=" "> tag in login.php and choose either loginweak.php, loginhash.php or loginPrepStmt.inc.php.

  # Types of sql injection attack
  1. Using VEGA scanner and Sqlmap in Kali Linux